bindushrestha/linkedlist/README.md

 # linkedlist
-Implementation of linked Llst with funcitons similar to LinkedList in Java.Util.
+Implementation of linked List with functions similar to LinkedList in Java.Util.
 For the purpose of understanding the linked list data structure.